daddyschmack/flex-layout/docs/documentation/Use-Cases.md

 ## Use Cases

 Below are the use cases address by this Layout library.
-These will be detailed in a separate design doc (pending).
-The current implementation, however, provides features/solutions for all listed user cases.
+The current implementation provides features/solutions for all listed user cases.

 ##### Non-responsive Use Cases: